nurielleve/software-design/docs/assignment3.md

 **League** has a composition association with **FootballPool**.
 This is a one-to-one relationship.
 Each league must have exactly one football pool and a football pool must be a part of exactly one league.

 League has an association with **MatchUp**.
 The league runs the matchups.
 A league runs one to many matchups, but a matchup can only exist within exactly one league.

-**Player**:
+####Player:
 A player is a soccer player in the premier league.
 This has all the information about said player, including their statistics and what local league team they are on.

 Attributes:

-*name*: This is the player’s real world name.
+⋅⋅* *name*: This is the player’s real world name.

-*premierTeam*: This is the name of the premier league team that they play on.
+⋅⋅* *premierTeam*: This is the name of the premier league team that they play on.

-*position*: This is their position.
+⋅⋅* *position*: This is their position.
 Either ‘d’,’m’,’f’ or ‘g’ for defense, midfield, forward or goalie.

-*leagueTeam*: This is the name of the team they are on in the league, or it is the empty string if they are not yet drafted.
+⋅⋅* *leagueTeam*: This is the name of the team they are on in the league, or it is the empty string if they are not yet drafted.

-*currentWeeksScore*: This is the number of fantasy points they earned in the most recent week.
+⋅⋅* *currentWeeksScore*: This is the number of fantasy points they earned in the most recent week.

-*pointsRecord*: This is the record of all the points they have earned week by week.
+⋅⋅* *pointsRecord*: This is the record of all the points they have earned week by week.

-*avgScore*: This is a derived attribute from pointsRecord.
+⋅⋅* *avgScore*: This is a derived attribute from pointsRecord.
 It gives their average score per week.

 Operations:

-*getName()*: Getter method that returns a name.
+⋅⋅* *getName()*: Getter method that returns a name.

-*getPremierTeam()*: Getter method that returns premierTeam.
+⋅⋅* *getPremierTeam()*: Getter method that returns premierTeam.

-*getPosition()*: Getter method that returns position.
+⋅⋅* *getPosition()*: Getter method that returns position.

-*getLeagueTeam()*: Getter method that returns leagueTeam.
+⋅⋅* *getLeagueTeam()*: Getter method that returns leagueTeam.

-*setLeagueTeam()*: This sets leagueTeam for a player.
+⋅⋅* *setLeagueTeam()*: This sets leagueTeam for a player.

-*getPointsRecord()*: Getter method that returns pointsRecord.
+⋅⋅* *getPointsRecord()*: Getter method that returns pointsRecord.

-*addPointsRecord()*: This adds a week of points onto pointsRecord.
+⋅⋅* *addPointsRecord()*: This adds a week of points onto pointsRecord.

-*isFree()*: Returns true if the player is not on a local league team.
+⋅⋅* *isFree()*: Returns true if the player is not on a local league team.

-*updateAvgScore()*: This computes the average score from the points record.
+⋅⋅* *updateAvgScore()*: This computes the average score from the points record.

 Associations: